Blockchain in Entertainment: Tokenizing the African Artistby February 22, 2021

 Artists can raise money through a token launch.
 These tokens can be designed to dispense royalty flows.
 If someone pays for an artist’s content, then all of that artist’s token-holders will receive a pro-rata share of that payment.

 By issuing tokens, artist, and other entities in the creative industries can generate new forms of experiences around creative content like special access at a concert or early access to new releases.

 ”Let’s use a major artist in Nigeria to better explain this concept.
 Imagine Grammy Award-winning artist Wizkid decides to tokenize himself, creates tokens and called them Wizkid Fan Tokens or Wizkid Fc Tokens or Star Boy Tokens.
 He can then do a token launch and all his fans can purchase these tokens and receive a share of the revenue of the projects created from the fundraising.
 Alternatively or In addition, he can decide to tokenize his individual projects.
 For example, the ‘Made In Lagos’ album could have been tokenized before its release and every fan or music investor who purchased Made In Lagos Tokens would share in the revenue generated from the project.
 A concept like this will break the internet.”

-At Hot New Afro, We are currently helping artists get tokenized and working on an entertainment platform – LOYALTY where fans and entertainment investors can purchase artist tokens and invest in individual artist projects and share in the revenue.
+At Hot New Afro, We are currently collaborating with afro artists to create tokens also knows as NFTs (Non Fungible Tokens) and also working on a digital marketplace platform where fans and entertainment investors can purchase and invest in music and share in the revenue.